Algorithmic Energy Management in Constrained Railway Traction Networks: A Systematic Review: Power Quality and Network Capacity Challenges

 The widespread adoption of modern power electronics has created a paradox within the literature.
 While vehicle-centric studies praise traction inverters for significantly improving the mechanical efficiency of individual trains, infrastructural researchers like \cite{he_2016_power} emphasise that these same components actively degrade the grid by injecting high-frequency electrical harmonics back into the overhead line.
 Furthermore, \cite{tanta2018power} highlights that the interconnection of a highly fluctuating single-phase traction system to the three-phase Public Power System (PPS) inherently generates Negative Sequence Components (NSCs).

 To address this, authors such as \cite{anluo_2011_railway} advocate for dedicated hardware compensators, such as Railway Static Power Conditioners (RPCs).
-However, a critical limitation frequently understated by proponents of hardware fixes is that RPCs and SFCs rely on back-to-back converters with finite thermal and current capacities.
-The literature indicates that if multiple trains accelerate simultaneously within the same feeding zone, the resulting instantaneous power draw easily exceeds these limits, exposing the fragility of relying solely on localised substation hardware.
+However, the literature notes that RPCs and SFCs rely on back-to-back converters with finite thermal and current capacities.
+If multiple trains accelerate simultaneously within the same feeding zone, the resulting instantaneous power draw easily exceeds these limits, exposing the fragility of relying solely on localised substation hardware.